sonerterek/actools/NWRS AC SD Plugin/Protocol.md

 8. **Use absolute file paths** for icons (e.g., `C:\MyApp\Icons\icon.png`)
 9. **Verify icon files exist** before sending DefineKey commands (optional, but recommended)
 10. **No partial pages** - All keys must exist or page creation fails completely
+11. **Use page inheritance for common layouts** - Define base pages for navigation/common elements
+12. **Use `base` keyword wisely** - Only in child pages with `:BasePageName` syntax
+13. **Use `null` to clear positions** - Explicitly override inherited keys with empty positions
+14. **Define base pages first** - Child pages cannot be created before their parents
+15. **Inheritance is one-time merge** - Changes to base page don't affect existing children

 ---